vukrosic/learn-tiny-recursive-models/ARTICLE.md

 ### Step 2: The Core Architecture: The TRM Brain

-The "brain" of TRM is a tiny neural network called `net`.
-It's very simple, with only 2 layers.
-Its job is to take in some information and process it to produce an output.

-TRM also has two forms of memory it uses to "think":
+The "brain" of TRM is a tiny 2-layer neural network called `net`.
+It processes information to produce an output.
+To "think," TRM uses two forms of memory:

 *   `y`: The model's current **best guess** for the solution.
-Initially, it's blank.
+This is the "clean answer sheet."
-*   `z`: A **scratchpad** for reasoning, also called the **latent thought**.
-This is where the model keeps track of its "thoughts" as it works.
-For a maze, this could represent which paths it has explored, where the dead ends are, or the confidence it has in a certain path.
+*   `z`: A **scratchpad** for reasoning, also called **latent thought**.
+This is for the "messy thinking process," where the model explores paths, notes dead ends, and tracks possibilities without committing to a final answer.

-The key difference is that `y` is for the **clean, final answer**, while `z` is for the **messy process of thinking**.
-The scratchpad `z` can store much more complex and abstract information (e.g., "this path is a dead end," "this is one of two possibilities to explore") without having to commit to a final answer.
-This separation allows the model to "reason" on its scratchpad before updating its final answer sheet.

-Both `y` and `z` have the same format as the embedded input `x`.
-For our 3x3 example, when the model starts, its memories are blank:

-*   `y_0`: A `9x8` matrix of all zeros.
-*   `z_0`: A `9x8` matrix of all zeros.

-To be clear, `z` is not one single vector for the whole maze.
-It's a full grid of vectors, with one vector for every single square in the maze.
-Think of it as a transparent overlay where the model can write a detailed "note" (a vector) on each square, representing its current thought about that specific location.
-The whole process is about iteratively improving `y` and `z`.
+Both `y` and `z` are grids of vectors, the same shape as the input maze. `z` acts like a transparent overlay on the maze, where the model jots down detailed notes on each square.
+The process is about iteratively improving `y` and `z` from a blank state.
+For our 3x3 example, they start as `9x8` matrices of zeros.

 ---